The 83 Greatest Love Songs to Dedicate to Your Special Someone

 Chances are, you’ve heard this song at least once in your lifetime.
 The minute Etta James croons “At last…” you’re swaying to the music and marveling at the iconic singer’s pipes.

-The opening lines, “Fly me to the moon, let me play among the stars, let me see what spring is like on Jupiter and Mars…” is enough to get you on your feet and pulling your beau to the dance floor.
+The opening lines, “Fly me to the moon, let me play among the stars, let me see what spring is like on Jupiter and Mars…,” are enough to get you on your feet and pulling your beau to the dance floor.

 This classic R&B track is sending love to a special someone and isn’t shy about letting the whole world know.
 Plus, who doesn’t want sunshine on a cloudy day?